High-Probability Convergence Theory for Distributed Composite Optimization with Sub-Weibull Noises

-This paper primarily concentrates on the study of consensus-based DSGM.
-Classical SGD has a lengthy history, while DSGMs began to evolve concurrently with the development of distributed subgradient methods (see \cite{rnv2010}).
-Recently, many powerful DSGMs have garnered widespread attention (see. e.g. \cite{yyw2019}, \cite{jam2012}, \cite{yhhj2018}, \cite{rnv2010}, \cite{yhhx2020}, \cite{yhy2022}, \cite{qlxc2025}, \cite{llfh2023}, \cite{lwzw2023}, \cite{yfsz2024}, \cite{scwwy2025}).
+Over the past decade, theory of multi-agent distributed optimization (DO) has experienced explosive development, leading to a multitude of DO algorithms that promote the advancement of fields of control, optimization and learning (\cite{s1}-\cite{lwzw2023}).
+A typical feature of DO is that agents collaboratively address the problem of minimizing a global objective function, represented as the sum of several local cost functions through effective network communication.
+Recently, many fundamental DO approaches have been developed, for example, distributed subgradient method \cite{s1}, distributed dual-averaging \cite{jam2012}, distributed subgradient-push \cite{no2015}, distributed mirror descent \cite{yhhj2018}, distributed primal-dual \cite{ylyxcj2020}, distributed ADMM \cite{mo2017}, distributed gradient tracking \cite{pn2021} and DO with variance reduction \cite{xkk2020}.
+This paper primarily concentrates on the study of consensus-based DSGMs for solving convex DO problem (e.g. \cite{yyw2019}, \cite{jam2012}, \cite{yhhj2018}, \cite{rnv2010}, \cite{yhhx2020}, \cite{yhy2022}, \cite{qlxc2025}, \cite{llfh2023}, \cite{lwzw2023}).
 DSGMs involve algorithms that incorporate randomness of (sub)gradient in their search for optimal solutions.
-Unlike deterministic methods that follow a fixed path, DSGMs can explore the solution space more broadly, potentially avoiding local minima.
-This flexibility allows them to better navigate complex landscapes, making them effective for large-scale optimization problems.
+Unlike deterministic methods that follow a fixed path, DSGMs can often explore the solution space more broadly, potentially avoiding local minima or saddle points.
+This flexibility allows them to better navigate complex landscapes, including large-scale optimization problems.